 RSO will be notified within 48 hours of first reading that their budget request was denied or further clarification needs to be made.

 RSO can submit an appeal by 5:00pm on Wednesday of the following week.

+Budgets denied due to late submission are not eligible for appeal.

 Presentation of appeals by RSO’s may last up to, but no more than 5 minutes.